 Related Post: 40 Everyday Women Who are Fearlessly Impacting the World

 That’s where I come in.
-Every Wednesday this month, I’ll be highlighting 5 Black women entrepreneurs from various industries.
-Let’s start with the first 5, shall we?
+Each Wednesday this month, I’ll be highlighting five Black women entrepreneurs from various industries.
+Let’s start with the first five, shall we?

 1. Emijaa Jaamil, Fashion Design | If you’re looking to step up your turban game in 2019, Emijaa Jaamil should be your first stop!
 Emijaa’s unique, handmade turbans are exquisite!
 I purchased two last month, and I plan to style and share them on the blog very soon.
 From the quality of the fabrics to the attention to detail and packaging, Emjiaa Jaamil has found a new (repeat) customer!
 Shop her latest handmade goods, here!